yogithakakarla/linux-demo-part1/README.md

 ### IO Redirection

-# 3 standard streams of linux
+3 standard streams of linux

--Standard Input :- accepts text as input
+Standard Input :- accepts text as input
--Standard Output :- text output from any command is referred to as standard output -Standard Error :- any error message for our command is referred to as standard error
+Standard Output :- text output from any command is referred to as standard output Standard Error :- any error message for our command is referred to as standard error

 To redirect standard output to a file instead of printing on screen